 The biology facility houses faculty offices and research laboratories as well as a variety of laboratories designed for use by both non-majors and majors and a rooftop greenhouse.
 Students enrolled in the biochemistry and cell biology majors share laboratories in the adjoining buildings.
 New animal study laboratories were constructed in the building in 2002.

 Stephen W. Taylor Hall, named in honor of the author of the University's charter, was erected in 1849 as the first building on College Hill.
-In 1994, Taylor Hall was renovated for use by the School of Management, Office of International and Off-campus Studies, and Bucknell Press offices.
+In 1994, Taylor Hall was renovated for use by the College of Management, Office of Global & Off-campus Education, and Bucknell University Press offices.

 The Leanne Freas Trout Auditorium in the Vaughan Literature Building was recently restored to its original grandeur.
 In 2003 it was dedicated in honor of Leanne Freas Trout, Class of 1950, for the years of loyalty, service, time and leadership she and her family have devoted to Bucknell.